devapro/docker-android-studio/README.md

-### Android Studion in browser (in docker)
+### Android Studio in browser (in docker)

-Running android studio for remote development
+The goal of this project is to create a simple solution to run Android Studion and emulator in browser on any devices.

+Simple deploy:

+`docker-compose up --build`

+Folders mapping:

+- data/profile - folders with configs and cache
+- data/Project - folder for AS projects

 Included:
 - Android studio
 - Firefox
 - noVnc

-Run:
+Run (creates required folders):

 `/bin/bash run.sh`

-TODO
-- map folders

 Known issues:
 - emulator doesn't work in Devices tool window